mukeswebrian/supermarket/README.md

 # check python version - make sure it is at least python 3
 python --version

-# create and activate the python environment where you will be working
+# create  python environment where you will be working
-python -m venv hibreed_data_env ./hibreed_data_env/Scripts/activate
+python -m venv hibreed_data_env

+# and activate the environment where you will be working
+./hibreed_data_env/Scripts/activate

 # install the required python dependancies